Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/command_modifier_reference.md

     echo 1 {file}
     echo 2 {file}

-With two files, "one.txt" and "two.txt" selected, this would output:
+With two files, "Apple.txt" and "Banana.txt" selected, this would output:

-    1 one.txt
+    1 Apple.txt
-    1 two.txt
+    1 Banana.txt
-    2 one.txt
+    2 Apple.txt
-    2 two.txt
+    2 Banana.txt

 Using **@perfile** around these commands like so: